gypsydave5/gypsydave5.github.io/_posts/2014-09-20-data_mapper.md

 identifying the problematic lines in the backtrace.

 As it turns out, it was the password length that was the problem.
-As the User was being updated with the new post it it is being associated with, the password requirement (6 letters or more) was kicking in -- even when no password was being submitted with the update.
+As the User was being updated with the new post it is being associated with, the password requirement (6 letters or more) was kicking in - even when no password was being submitted with the update.
 So the post was fine - just the user didn't, and so prevented the post from saving.